neondatabase/website/content/docs/introduction/monitoring-page.md

 All time values displayed in graphs are in [Coordinated Universal Time (UTC)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).

 <Admonition type="note" title="Endpoint Inactive: What does it mean?">
-The values and plotted lines in your graphs will drop to `0` when your compute is inactive because compute must be active to report data.
+The values and plotted lines in your graphs will drop to `0` when your compute is inactive because a compute must be active to report data.
 These inactive periods are also shown as a diagonal line pattern in the graph.
-If metrics cannot be retrieved for any reason, it may also appear as if your endpoint is inactive, even if that is not the case.
 </Admonition>

 ### RAM